Where Some Ideas Are Stranger Than Others...

 "Thraso, you're scaring me just a bit, because you are basically dead to the world."

 Eumache's voice scaled upward slightly, and the laughter stopped.
 The sound of running feet followed, and then I felt hands grab me and carry me off.
 Usually I don't allow that sort of thing, what, me being a weaponmaster and an Emetchi and all, but I couldn't even think straight.
-You know, I heard someone define being straight as preferring to sleep with people of the opposite gender once.
+You know, I heard someone define being straight as preferring to sleep with people of the opposite sex once.
 Well, I guess in that case I can't think straight at all.

 Now, you folks are going to have to bear with me, because things got really bizarre after that (in case they weren't already), but it actually matters to everything else that happens.